cypik/terraform-google-instance-group/README.md

 - `health_check_self_links` : The URL of the created resource.

 ## Examples
-For detailed examples on how to use this module, please refer to the [examples](https://github.com/cypik/terraform-gcp-instance-group/blob/master/example/mig) directory within this repository.
+For detailed examples on how to use this module, please refer to the [EXAMPLES](https://github.com/cypik/terraform-gcp-instance-group/tree/master/example/mig) directory within this repository.

 ## Author
-Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-instance-group/blob/master/LICENSE) file for details.